stephanGarland/useful-scripts/README.md

 If you'd just like zsh/oh-my-zsh, you can `source check_env.sh` and then run `zsh_setup.sh`.

-This has been tested on Amazon Linux, Debian, CentOS, Raspbian, RHEL, SuSE, and Ubuntu.
+This has been tested on Amazon Linux, Debian, CentOS, Fedora, Raspbian, RHEL, SuSE, and Ubuntu.
 You can see what it's checking for in `check_env.sh`; if your distro is missing, please submit a PR.